-How do you know if this Influencer Account is fake (or suspicious)?
+How do you know if an Influencer has fake followers?

 Good question.
 That’s why you are reading this blog post 😉

-It’s easy to become a forged influencer, but it’s also easy to spot their fraud.
+It’s easy to become a forged influencer, but it’s also easy to spot fraud.

 Just go to the follower list and take a glance at the accounts.